linzmacd/Credit_Risk_Analysis/README.md

 ## Results

-The balanced accuray scores and classification report for the six machine learning method tested are listed below:
+The balanced accuray scores and classification reports for the six machine learning method tested are listed below:

 - Naive Random Oversampling - Balanced Accuracy Score 0.6603